skounouho/UQ-ROM/README.md

 ## Background

 The goal of proper orthogonal decomposition is to take a complex system of seemingly random vectors and extract some kind of order from the chaos.
-This is done by modeling the velocity vector as a function of a spatially-dependent function and a time-dependent coefficient.
+This is done by modeling the trajectory of each particle as a function of a spatially-dependent function and a time-dependent coefficient.

 $$
 \pmb{q}(\pmb{x},t) = \sum^{\infty}_{k=1} \pmb{\Phi}_k(\pmb{x}) a_k(t)